alinex/bash-lib/doc/example/input.md

 The library contains some powerful input methods which you can use for user interaction.

-We only show the part of the script which will do the tasks, see [Base Script](./base_script.md) for the start of the script.
+> We only show the part of the script which will do the tasks, see [Base Script](./base_script.md) for the start of the script.
+> Also I work on a german machine so I get the output in german by default.
+For the examples here I switch to english using `LANG=en_EN.UTF-8` which is not shown in the examples.

 ## Pause